deutschebank/fluxnova-docs-manual/content/get-started/archive/javaee7/start-form.md

 </html>
 ```

 The JSF view creates a simple input form for a customer name, address and a pizza selection.
 Additionally, an event listener is configured which is triggered before the view is rendered.
-It will call the `flowaveTaskForm.startProcessInstanceByKeyForm()` method which extracts the process definition key from the URL and starts a conversation for the start form.
+It will call the `fluxnovaTaskForm.startProcessInstanceByKeyForm()` method which extracts the process definition key from the URL and starts a conversation for the start form.

 The user input inside the form fields are saved as a map of process variables inside the conversation.

-When the form is submitted, the `flowaveTaskForm.completeProcessInstanceForm()` method starts a new process instance by the process definition key which was determined by the `startProcessInstanceByKeyForm()` method.
+When the form is submitted, the `fluxnovaTaskForm.completeProcessInstanceForm()` method starts a new process instance by the process definition key which was determined by the `startProcessInstanceByKeyForm()` method.
 Additionally, the process variables set by the user are passed to the process instance.

 # Configure the Start Form in the Process

 {{< img src="../img/pizza-order-process-start-form.png" >}}

-Open the process with Flowave Modeler.
+Open the process with Fluxnova Modeler.
 Click on the start event.
 In the properties view, set the `Form Key` property to `app:placeorder.jsf`.
 This means that we want to use an external JSF form and that the form is loaded from the application.

 When you are done, save all resources, refresh the Eclipse project, perform a Maven build, and redeploy the process application.